juju/docs/src/en/clouds-lxd-advanced.md

 Enter a name for your lxd cloud: lxd-remote

 Enter the API endpoint url for the remote LXD server: https://10.55.60.244:8443
 Auth Types
   certificate

-Select one or more auth types separated by commas [certificate]:

 Enter region [default]: